Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    - [x] Write these IDs in a file called "gene_ID.txt"
    - [x] print the last 100 history and write those about worms into a file called "worm_operation.txt"
    - [x] replace `worm` string in that file into `elle` in place
+   - [x] Lukasz has forgetton where he put is music which end with `(is the limit.).flac` in his folder `/home/niezabil/music`.
+Could you find it for him (use wildcards and -name option)
    - [x] logout Aoifolution
    - [x] alter the command in the answer to add a shortcut of `ssh` command permanently in your environment